The 10 Weirdest Facts About Crickets

 8. Crickets chirp faster when it’s hot outside.

-In fact, you can apparently figure out the temperature outside by listening to cricket chirps:
+In fact, you can calculate the temperature outside by listening to cricket chirps:

 Formula: x (x=the number of chirps in one minute) ÷ 4 + 40 = Outside temperature

 Count the number of times a cricket chirps in one minute, divide that number by 4, and then add 40.
 The result is how hot it is outside!

 This is because crickets’ body temperature is directly related to the outside temperature.
 As they warm up, their wings can move faster.

 9. Cricket fighting has been a popular pastime in China for over a thousand years.